choojun/sas/README.md

 ### Practical 7
 Hypothesis testing is the use of statistics to determine the probability that a given hypothesis is true.
 The usual process of hypothesis testing consists of the following steps.

 1. Formulate the null hypothesis $H_0$ (commonly, that the observations are the result of pure chance) and the alternative hypothesis $H_1$ (commonly, that the observations show a real effect combined with a component of chance variation).

-   * Key Points:
+Key Points in formulating hypothesis is listed as follows.

    * The $H_0$ always assumes no relationship (or change or impact or influence) between the variable/s.

    * The $H_1$ states that there is a relationship.

    * The choice between a two-sided or one-sided test depends on the research question.

    | Statistical Test  | Examples of Hypothesis |
    | :---------------- | :------ |